JackAdams/meteor-transactions2/README.md

 App Level Transactions for Meteor with Mongo
 --------------------------------------------

 This package is used to simulate transactions (at the application level) for Mongo.
-It is a more robust, production-ready version of the `babrahams:transactions` package.
+It is a more robust, production-ready version of the `babrahams:transactions` package (with the same API).

 Although this package aims to improve the overall data integrity of your app, __do not__ use it to write banking applications or anything like that.